danisztls/journal/README.md

 # Journal
 Journal is a tool to manage tasks, to keep track of what is to be done and what is done.

-TODO: Vim [syntax](http://vimdoc.sourceforge.net/htmldoc/options.html#'syntax') highlight tasks and tags. +asap

-TODO: Some tasks are appearing in the wrong file group during show due to the way deduplication is done. +asap #bug
+TODO: Some tasks are appearing in the wrong file group during show due to the way deduplication is done. +done #bug

 ## Tags
 **Priority**